BentonEdmondson/EnglishToFranklin/README.md

 ## English Parsing

 First, the English words are sent through [Carnegie Mellon University's CMUdict](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) to convert them to [ARPABET words](https://en.wikipedia.org/wiki/ARPABET).
+If the input word is not in CMUdict, it is simply passed through and outputted in red.

 Then, I manually created `ARPABETToFranklin.js`, which converts ARPABET sounds to Franklin characters.
 I did this using the content on the ['Benjamin Franklin's phonetic alphabet' Wikipedia article](https://en.wikipedia.org/wiki/Benjamin_Franklin%27s_phonetic_alphabet).